operasoftware/devopera/articles/native_responsive_images/picture.md

 horizontal scrolling.

-So what happens if you want to see slightly different images on different layouts, showing images which proportions are different, which subject is more visible, or anything else your creative selves desire?
+So what happens if you want to see slightly different images on different layouts, showing images whose proportions are different, whose subject is more visible, or anything else your creative selves desire?

 That's what the art direction use-case is all about!